This post contains affiliate links and I may earn a commission if you purchase (at no cost to you). See my disclaimer for more information.

 The more you read, the more words you are exposed to.
 Learning new words, knowing their meanings and actively using them in your conversations and writing increases your vocabulary.

-There is no better place to get new vocabulary than in books.
+There is no better place to get new vocabulary than in books which is a benefit of reading books.

 5.Reading expands your memory